google/google-drive-proxy/README.md

 Drive Proxy is a Windows Service that streamlines communication with Google Drive.
-It is meant to facilitate the construction of tools that leverage Google Drive's cloud storage capacity without burdening the hard drive and network with unnecesary local copies.
+It is meant to facilitate the construction of tools that leverage Google Drive's cloud storage capacity without burdening the hard drive and network with unnecessary local copies.
 Drive Proxy handles authentication with Google Drive and manages the cache where the needed files reside.

 It uses a simple protocol to communicate with client applications over a pipe.